Here are some of the recent programs that we enjoyed.

 The presentation included important safety insights, such as avoiding contact with superheated materials (up to 200°C!) and the importance of not inhaling emitted gases.
 Nancy highlighted how 3D printing can both save time and reduce costs, noting that while print times can vary significantly, the ability to design and print both internal and external components simultaneously opens new possibilities.

-Kiwanis Club of Los Altos Hosts ER Doctor from El Camino Hospital
+Kiwanis Club of Los Altos Hosted ER Doctor from El Camino Hospital

-At our Tuesday Club meeting on July 15, 2025, the Kiwanis Club of Los Altos welcomed Dr. Vinit Madhvani, an emergency medicine physician at El Camino Hospital and Katie Kehriotis Annual Giving Officer, El Camino Health Foundation.
+Dr. Vinit Madhvani, an emergency medicine physician at El Camino Hospital and Katie Kehriotis Annual Giving Officer, El Camino Health Foundation described El Camino Health's services.
 Katie, who last year spoke about the hospital’s Health Foundation and the ROAR program, returned to introduce Dr. Madhvani who shared insights from the front lines of emergency care.
 He opened his presentation with a compelling patient story—a journey from ER triage, through the use of a respirator, to a full recovery.
 This real-life case illustrated the speed, complexity, and impact of emergency medicine.
 Dr. Madhvani also emphasized a practical safety tip for everyone: take a moment to update your smartphone’s Emergency Information settings.
 This modern tool, now replacing the traditional MedicAlert system, can be a critical lifesaver in urgent situations.
 Additional highlights from his talk included:

 Special Access to Care: Valley Medical has a direct line to trauma surgeons, and concierge physicians sometimes accompany patients into the ER for seamless care.